kyma-project/cli/docs/gen-docs/kyma_alpha_provision.md

 ---
-title: kyma alpha
+title: kyma alpha provision
 ---

-Executes the commands in alpha testing stage.
+Provisions a cluster for Kyma installation.

 ## Synopsis

-Use this command to utilize the Kyma CLI in alpha testing stage.
+Provisions a cluster for Kyma installation.

 ## Options inherited from parent commands